VahidN/angular-template-driven-forms-lab/README.md

 How to run it
 -------------

+- Update all of the outdated global dependencies using the `npm update -g` command.
 - Install the `Angular-CLI`.
 - Open two command prompt consoles and then navigate to the root of the current app.
 - Run the following commands in the first one: